Back to blog

 After migration, the new TypeScript application exposes REST APIs that any external service can call.
 GPS data feeds the fleet dashboard directly.
 E-commerce orders flow into the fulfillment pipeline without a nightly batch.
 IoT sensor readings trigger inventory alerts in real time.

-The business logic that governs warehouse allocation, carrier selection, and order prioritization is preserved exactly as it ran in Forms.
+Business logic that governs warehouse allocation, carrier selection, and order prioritization is preserved exactly as it ran in Forms.
 Our migration engine extracts it from the original PL/SQL deterministically, so the rules don’t drift in translation.
-The dispatchers stop typing ETAs because the system already knows them.
+Dispatchers stop typing ETAs because the system already knows them.